jeffreyboschman/dotfile_setup/README.md

 :close will exit after PluginInstall

-2. Install the vim-tmux-navigator plugin https://github.com/christoomey/vim-tmux-navigator
+2. Install the vim-tmux-navigator plugin https://github.com/christoomey/vim-tmux-navigator in the .vimrc

+Now the vim side is done

+3. add block of code from vim-tmux-navigator page to .tmux.conf

+Good.
+Now we can use ctrl+vim bindings to move around tmux panes.
+Was that worth it?